mmisw/mmiorr-docs/docs/ontology/new.md

 (that is, in terms of modifying any defined IRIs/URIs in the ontology).

 *   **IRI Resolvability.**
-The IRIs of your ontology and associated terms can be resolved indirectly by the MMI Ontology and Term URI Resolver via the "uri" parameter, eg., `http://mmisw.org/ont?uri=http://example.com/my/ontologyuri`.
+The IRIs of your ontology and associated terms can be resolved indirectly via the "uri" parameter, eg., `http://mmisw.org/ont?uri=http://example.com/my/ontologyuri`.
 You can also indirectly access the ontology and terms via searches against ORR.
 (NOTE: Your ontology could also be resolved by its own IRI if that is supported by its